tokkonopapa/WordPress-IP-Geo-Block/_codex/03. Features and performance/01/the-best-practice-of-target-settings.md

 You can change "**Max number of failed login attempts per IP address**" which is 5 by default at the bottom of "**Validation rule settings**".
-If you select "0" as for it, then users can't fail to login.
+If you select "0" as for it, then users can not fail to login.

 ![login failed in phpMyAdmin]({{ '/img/2016-01/LoginAttempts.png' | prepend: site.baseurl }}
  "login failed in phpMyAdmin"